ibrahims123457/WeatherApp/README.md

 Node.js is used to retrieve the data.

 ##Usage
-1) CD to the directory in which this folder is located.
+1) cd to the directory in which this folder is located.
 2) Load the weather.js file using node and type a zip code

         node weather.js <zip code>